sdegutis/Novo-Cantico/app/routes/home/content.md

 2. **Explain how it works:** Many of the concepts are so new or different that their implications are not always self-evident.
 And some of them are so counter to conventional wisdom that I am sure to receive critical feedback.
 I intend to explain and justify each of my technical decisions via this site, so that anyone can reuse the same principles and patterns, and feel confident in doing so.

-3. **Offer my services:** My name is [Steven Degutis](https://sdegutis.github.io/), and I'm an independent software consultant with 10 years of professional software engineering experience.
-I'm available for hire, feel free to email me.
+3. **Offer my services:** My name's Steven, I'm an independent software consultant with over a decade of experience.
+I'm available for hire, [email me](mailto:sbdegutis+novocantico@gmail.com) and let's talk.
 You can also sponsor me on GitHub to enable me to spend more time developing Novo Cantico.